interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 requestIssue
 ------------

 A user opens an issue request to create a specific amount of PolkaBTC.
-The user also has to provide a small amount of collateral.
 When calling this function, a user provides her own parachain account identifier, the to be issued amount of PolkaBTC, and the vault she wants to use in this process (parachain account identifier).
 Further, she provides some (small) amount of DOT collateral (``griefingCollateral``) to prevent griefing.

 Specification